-CT Guided Implant Surgery – Edison, NJ
+CT Guided Dental Implant Surgery Edison

-More Precise Planning, Better Results
+More Precise Dental Implant Planning, Better Results

 Out of all the dental procedures, dental implant placement is one of the most complicated.
 Even dentists and specialists who have undergone years of training can encounter issues, which can prolong the healing process for patients or even put their implants’ success at risk.
 Fortunately, here at Edison Prosthodontics, we take advantage of technological advancements with CT guided implant surgery.
 If you would like to learn how this can help you enjoy a fully restored smile sooner, contact our team and schedule a consultation with Dr. Shah.